pranavsuri05/IntelliDoc/README.md

 # Adobe Hackathon 2025 - PDF Outlining Solution

 This project is a solution for Challenge 1a, designed to extract a structured title and outline from PDF documents and output them as JSON files. <br>
-**This solution is fully heuristics-based, lightweight, and deterministic — no black-box ML, just logic.**
+**This solution is fully heuristics based, lightweight, and deterministic.
+Built entirely on good logic and clean design**

 ## Approach